 The pedelec described in these operating instructions may be equipped with alternative equipment.
 The pedelec equipment is defined by its respective type number.
 Where applicable, the word Alternative beneath the heading indicates alternatively used components.
 The following terms are used for better legibility:

 Term Meaning

-Instruction handbook Original operating
+Operating Original operating

-instructions or translation

-of the original operating
+instructions instructions or translation of the original operating

 instructions

 Pedelec Electric motor driven cycle

 Motor Drive motor

 The following conventions are used in these operating instructions: